What to Ask Before You Dress to Run Your PR Race

 Out of over 80 press releases I sent to the Chicago Tribune about retailers, only one made it as a major feature.
 When I call the editor to ask why – they said “Sometimes you get lucky.”
 I found the more I embroidered the release with intriguing details, the better the pick up.
 Some PR firms focus on the nugget of the pitch and let the reporters discover the story on their own.
 I’m more of a storytelling type who enjoys rubbing out the vibrancy so my client can see themselves shining and be proud of a release that portrays who they are.

 Knowing the editors personally also helps.
 When a new client told us they hadn’t had any luck with a regional living magazine, I called the editor and said something like: I can’t believe you’d do a feature without them.
 Did you know – I listed all the awards and credentials.
 Even though the story was almost finished, the editor shuffled the article around to include our client, giving them three photos and the beginning and closing quote.
-Why did he do this?
-He trusted my opinion, not just as a PR rep, but also as a reader and marketing strategist who knew how to make this issue standout.
+Why did they do this?
+The editor trusted my opinion, not just as a PR rep, but also as a reader and marketing strategist who knew how to make this issue a standout.

 Take Action and Test it Out